asleepace/asleepace.com/src/content/blog/try.md

 }
 ```

-Just like that our `getUrlFromString(urlString)` is far more succinct and easy to follow, so much so that we were able to add another case to make the program more robust!
+Just like that our `getUrlFromString(urlString)` is far more succinct and easy to follow, so much so that we were able to add another case to make the program even more robust!

 The less time we spend fiddling with nested try/catch statements, casting errors and wrangling control flow; the more time we can spend on making programs which crash less!

 ### Synchronous vs. Asynchronous

 So far the `tryCatch` utility works great for synchronous error handling.
-However, most of the time errors tend to stem from asynchronous operations like `fetch()` requests and json decoding.
+However, most of the time errors tend to stem from asynchronous operations like `fetch()` requests and JSON decoding.
 Here is where we run into a little issue with the type system...

 ```ts
 const result = tryCatch(async () => {